 OR two of the following documents:

-Any document in a language other than English must be properly translated to English before it can be accepted.
-Any document translated from a foreign language to English is required to include all of the following:
+Any document in a foreign language must be properly translated to English by a DMV-approved translator before it can be accepted.
+Translated documents must include all of the following.
+No abstract translations will be accepted.

 See DMV Approved Translators to locate a translator in your area.